DeiInvictus/deiinvictus.github.io/_posts/2024-12-26-the-old-ways.markdown

 The true Church has existed in every generation since the time of Christ, when He proclaimed, &ldquo;... upon this rock I will build my church, and all the powers of hell will not conquer it&rdquo; (New Living Translation, 2015, Matt.
 16:18).
 Many generations have passed since Christ walked the earth over 20 centuries ago (2000+ years), but the truth has been with us since the very beginning.

 > <sup style="font-weight:bold;">18</sup> So I tell you, you are Peter <span style="color:LightSteelBlue;">[<sup>C</sup>the Greek petros, like the Aramaic cephas, means “rock” or “stone”]</span>.
 On this rock I will build my church, and the ·power of death <span style="color:LightSteelBlue;">[<sup>L</sup>gates of Hades/the underworld]</span> will not be able to ·defeat <span style="color:LightSteelBlue;">[overpower; conquer; prevail against]</span> it (Expanded Bible, 2011, Matt.
 16:18).
+>
+>> The basis for Catholicism’s contention that the Church is built on Peter’s leadership is that his name means “stone.”<sup>14</sup> For sure there is wordplay going on in Peter’s confession, but I would suggest there is also an important double entendre: the “rock” refers to the mountain location where Jesus makes the statement.
+When viewed from this perspective, Peter confesses Jesus as the Christ, the Son of the living God, at “this rock” (this mountain—Mount Hermon).
+Why?
+This place was considered the “gates of hell,” the gateway to the realm of the dead, in Old Testament times.<sup>15</sup>
+>
+>> The theological messaging couldn’t be more dramatic.
+Jesus says he will build his church—and the “gates of hell” will not prevail against it.
+We often think of this phrase as though God’s people are in a posture of having to bravely fend off Satan and his demons.
+This simply isn’t correct.
+Gates are defensive structures, not offensive weapons.
+The kingdom of God is the aggressor. <sup>16</sup> Jesus begins at ground zero in the cosmic geography of both testaments to announce the great reversal.
+It is the gates of hell that are under assault—and they will not hold up against the Church.
+Hell will one day be Satan’s tomb.
+(Heiser, 2015, pp. 284-5).

 Consider this: Do your current beliefs have roots in every generation since the time of Christ, or can you trace them only to a specific historical period?
 If your beliefs cannot be linked to earlier generations, they may be false, lacking the historical foundation that the true Church has upheld since Christ's declaration.